 Although ELFI serves all 50 states, Washington D.C., and Puerto Rico, you must be a U.S. citizen or permanent resident to qualify.

-ELFI contracts with the Missouri Higher Education Loan Authority (MOHELA) to collect payments on its behalf.
+ELFI contracts with the Missouri Higher Education Loan Authority (MOHELA) and American Education Services (AES) to collect payments on its behalf.
 Payments are only accepted online or by automatic balance transfer — you can’t drop a check in the mail.